asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Bridges/ARI-and-Bridges-Holding-Bridges.md

 ```

-On This PageAdding a channel as an announcer
+Adding a channel as an announcer
 --------------------------------

 To add a channel as an announcer to a holding bridge, you must specify a role of `announcer`: